joe-engalan/VMKata/README.md

 When the return coins is selected, the money the customer has placed in the machine is returned Empty the coin slot into the coin bin when returning coins and the display shows INSERT COIN.
+When the item selected by the customer is out of stock, the machine displays SOLD OUT.